 Names build meaning over time.

-So don’t get too hung up while searching for your new name.
+So don’t get too hung up while searching.

 If you’re good at what you do and impress your customers – you’ll grow into it.
 And so will they.